Survivor Story: Jenifer Middleton

-I am a four-and-a-half-year survivor of pancreatic cancer.
-At the time of my diagnosis in September of 2006, my life changed drastically when I was diagnosed with a 4.5 cm tumor – an adenocarcinoma – on the tail of my pancreas.
-I learned about it in a very unusual way and I realize now that there were many "little miracles" that helped me along the way.
+I am now a 9-year survivor of pancreatic adenocarcinoma – the fast growing kind of pancreatic cancer.
+But my life felt drastically threatened in September 2006 when I was diagnosed with a 4.5 cm tumor on the tail of my pancreas.
+I learned about it in a very unusual way, and I realize now that there were many "little miracles" that helped me along the way.

-At the time, I was going about my life raising three children and a niece, working as a registered nurse and under treatment with a rheumatologist for what we thought was polymyalgia rheumatica.
+At the time, I was going about my life raising three children and a niece, working as a registered nurse and receiving treatment from a rheumatologist for what we thought was polymyalgia rheumatica.
 He had been treating my vague back pain for four months when I decided to go to a gynecologist for a checkup.

-I saw an oncologist the next day and was informed that I could be a surgical candidate if my tumor would shrink through chemotherapy.
-I began four months of an aggressive chemotherapy regimen.
-I was then able to have a modified surgery to remove the tail and mid-body of my pancreas, left kidney, adrenal gland and spleen.
-Recovery was long, lasting five months.
-After that, I began chemoradiation.
+The following day, I saw an oncologist and was informed that I could be a surgical candidate if my tumor shrank through chemotherapy.
+For four months, I underwent an aggressive chemotherapy regimen.
+Then I was able to have a modified surgery to remove the tail and mid-body of my pancreas, left kidney, adrenal gland and spleen.
+Recovery was long – lasting five months, followed by chemoradiation.

-After the chemoradiation, I went back on the original chemotherapy regimen for five more months until my CA19-9 level jumped from 12 to 12,800 in January of 2008 and a PET scan showed a liver metastasis.
-Then, I had three treatments of radiosurgery, which annihilated that tumor.
-After that, I started a new chemotherapy regimen.
-I was on that one for a few months and then started taking a targeted therapy drug until December of 2009, when a PET scan showed a small lung metastasis which was also treated with radiosurgery.
-I have a fabulous support system and a positive attitude which is very important.
+After the chemoradiation, I went back on the original chemotherapy regimen for five more months until my CA 19-9 level jumped from 12 to 12,800 in January 2008, and a PET scan showed a liver metastasis.
+Fortunately, three treatments of radiosurgery annihilated that tumor.

+When I was first diagnosed, my family and friends gathered around me and everyone was assigned a role.
+They got me through those first three years when I was undergoing rigorous treatment.
+I had a fabulous support system and a positive attitude, which was very important.
 I just knew I couldn't die at that time because I wasn't finished raising my children yet.
-I have been able to celebrate graduations, holidays and birthdays that not many people thought I would live to see.
-When people ask me if I wonder, "Why me?," I answer "Why NOT me?”
+Since then, I have been able to celebrate graduations, holidays and birthdays that not many people thought I would live to see.
+When people ask me if I wonder, "Why me?"
+I answer, "Why NOT me?”

-Living after a diagnosis of pancreatic cancer means that one’s “normal” has changed, but the gift given is the ability to give back for all that you have received.
+Living after a diagnosis of pancreatic cancer means that one’s “normal” has changed, and the gift is the ability to give back for all that you have received.
 I am very thankful to my family, friends and doctors for their continued love and support.
-I hope to continue to survive and serve as the voice for the many who have already been lost to this vicious disease.